open-xml-templating/docxtemplater/docs/source/configuration.rst

 This means that the default value for simple tags is to show "undefined".
 The default for rawTags ({@rawTag}) is to drop the paragraph completely (you could enter any xml here).

+The scopeManager variable contains some meta information about the tag, for example, if the template is : {#users}{name}{/users} and the tag name is undefined, scopeManager.scopePath === ["users", "name"]